eliarizzetto/PaveseOverDeathOntology/README.md

-Thi repository contains the PaveseOverDeath ontology.
+This repository contains the PaveseOverDeath ontology.